aquametalabs/aquameta/README.md

 Through this process of exploring a "datafied" web stack, we have climbed many mountains, explored many valleys, seen the lay of the land, and can say with 100% certainty:

-This is the new hottness.
+This is the new hotness.
 This is where the industry inevitably MUST go if we want to leave the bad old days behind.

 You know that feeling that an experienced programmer has about the industry?
 That feeling that says something is deeply flawed about how we develop software?
 That feel is true and correct!
 Here's why:

 The software industry doesn't have a shared information model whose foundation is a mathematical algebra.
 Instead we have syntax.
 Lots of it!
 We have files, and directories.
 The files plus syntax paradigm can't manage the complexity we're throwing at it, and the consequences of this evolutionary misstep are everywhere -- once you see it.

 Come take a look.